basedygt/qsreplace/README.md

 ```

 In the example above:
-- `example_hosts.txt` should contain a list of URLs, each on a new line.
+- `url_lst` should contain a list of URLs
-- `payloads` is a list of values that will replace query parameters in the URLs read from `hosts_file`
+- `payloads` is a list of values that will replace query parameters in the URLs List
 - `edit_base_url` tells qsreplace whether or not to append payload to base urls i.e. which doesn't contain any parameters in it.